fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Studying the course in a nutshell

-How to study the course – instructions in a nutshell (5 cr core course CSM141081)
+How to study the course – instructions in a nutshell: 5 cr core course CSM141081

 - Do the exercises.
 The exercises are submitted through GitHub and marking them as done on the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).
   - [The course certificate](/en/part0/general_info#course-certificate) will be available in the submission system